ThermIQ/thermiq_mqtt-ha/README.md

 - numberbox-card from Number Box
 - fold-entity-row
 ```
  It is also necessary to move the three picture files below to the be in the lovelace path.
-They are currently coded to the following directory **local/community/lovelace-html-card/**
+They are currently coded to the **www/community/** directory (**local/community/**)
  ```
  vp_base.jpg
  vp_base_hgw_on.jpg